vllm-project/vllm-spyre/docs/source/deploying/k8s.md

 # Using Kubernetes

 The vLLM Documentation on [Deploying with Kubernetes](https://docs.vllm.ai/en/latest/deployment/k8s.html) is a comprehensive guide for configuring deployments of models on kubernetes.
-This guide highlights some key differences when deploying on kubernetes with Spyre acclerators.
+This guide highlights some key differences when deploying on kubernetes with Spyre accelerators.

-## Deploying on Spyre Acclerators
+## Deploying on Spyre Accelerators

 **Pre-requisite** Ensure that you have a running Kubernetes cluster with Spyre accelerators.